Pacheie/Robin-Hood/readme.md

 ù
 Staying on this GitHub page, click on the green "Code" button, continuing by choosing "Download Zip."
 Go to the folder where you downloaded the Zip and unzip the file.
-After that, open "Visual Studio Code", click on the "Select a Folder" item and choose the "Robin-Hood" folder you just unzipped.
+After that, open "Visual Studio Code", click on the "Select a Folder" item and choose the "Robin-Hood-master" folder you just unzipped.

 ### 4. Click on "Go Live."